 - Set the table for dinner.
 Like seeing the table set when you wake up, coming home to a set table is like an invitation.

 Congratulations, you’re now ready to achieve anything you set out to do.
-Before you begin following these suggestions, know that there’s no need to try everything at once (unless you want to, then go for it), it’s okay to start with one.
+Before you follow these suggestions, know that there’s no need to try everything at once (unless you want to, then go for it).
+It’s okay to start with one.

 Looking for even more of a jump on your good day?
 How about you start the day before?
 Check out or many good night quotes to truly squeeze every ounce out of your 24-hour cycle.